SchlossLab/Schloss_PacBio16S_PeerJ_2015/PacBioManuscript.md

 32.2
 (V1-V9)% of the
-reads and the percentage of reads removed increased with the length of the fragment (Figure PipelineError).
-For each region, the number of reads removed because of the presence of ambiguous base calls was similar to the number of reads that were removed for not fully aligning to the correct region within the 16S rRNA gene (Table SupplementalReasonsLost).
+reads and the percentage of reads removed increased with the length of the fragment (Figure 2).
+For each region, the number of reads removed because of the presence of ambiguous base calls was similar to the number of reads that were removed for not fully aligning to the correct region within the 16S rRNA gene (Table 2).
 The latter class of errors was generally due to sequence truncations that could not be explained.